Barack Obama House Chicago

-A few months ago, I had the opportunity to tour Kenwood, a beautiful neighborhood on the south side of Chicago that also happens to be the site of the Obama’s Chicago home.
-As he leaves office this month, it seemed fitting to share this with you.
+I recently had the opportunity to tour Kenwood, a beautiful neighborhood on the south side of Chicago that also happens to be the site of the Obama’s Chicago home.
+Scroll down to see all the photos and how you can see it too!

 Obama Farewell Chicago

-I am also so fortunate to have attended the Obama farewell speech in Chicago this week.
-It was bittersweet for sure, feeling so much passion and love from one man and from the entire room, knowing it’s all changing and so very much in the coming weeks.
+I am also so fortunate to have attended the Obama farewell speech in Chicago.
+It was bittersweet for sure, feeling so much passion and love from one man from the entire room, and knowing it’s all changed so very much over the last couple of years.

 Our president sets the tone for the nation and President Obama led us all by his example of class, grace, and integrity.